vaibhav18matere/books/README.md

   - the more you say no to the things that don’t matter, the more you can say yes to the things that do.
 It may take some hard work but this will let you live and enjoy your life—the life that you want.

+  - 4 JAN.
+THE BIG THREE
+  - Control your perceptions.
+  - Direct your actions properly.
+  - Willingly accept what’s outside your control.
+      That’s all we need to do.